biddy1618/askchatbot/README.md

-5. If the bot cannot find anything, or if the provided information is not helpful, the bot will ask the user if they would like to ask an expert.
-If yes, a link will be provided where the user can ask their question.
+5. If the chatbot cannot find anything, or if the user indicates that the provided information is not helpful, the bot will ask the user if they would like to ask an expert.
+If yes, a link will be provided where the user can ask their question to an expert.